grimreaperxdev/MapEditorRebornGuide/CodeGuide/ObjectSpawner/ObjectSpawner.md

-# How to spawna a schematic using code?
+# How to spawn a schematic using code?

 You can spawn a schematic using the code doing ```ObjectSpawner.SpawnSchematic(("Schematic name"), (Vector3Position), (Rotation), (Position), null``` if you don't want to put anything in rotation and position then just put "null"